 Built into shapes of bears, lizards, panthers, deer and water spirits, effigy mounds are earthen sculptures that had deep meaning for the people who built them.
 Some were burial mounds.
 Others had a significance that reflected their beliefs and worldviews.
 But each one that survived the onslaught of agriculture and development serves as a gateway to the stories and the spirits of those who built them.

 Effigy mounds are as sacred to today’s Ho-Chunk residents as they were to their ancestors.
 The mounds are reminders that they are stewards of the land that sustained their ancestors.
-And they are a way for all of us to begin to understand the story of this land was created on hilltops, along lakes and beside springs millennia before the State Capitol was constructed.
+And they are a way for all of us to begin to understand the story of this land that was created on hilltops, along lakes and beside springs a millennia before the Wisconsin State Capitol was constructed.

 Finding Effigy Mounds in Madison